MatPohj/MatPohj/README.md

 ## Hello stranger
 Hello!
 I'm Matti Pohjanoksa, an IT student from Haaga-helia 🇫🇮.
-Currently I'm mostly interested in learning Full-stack development, loud services (mostly AWS for now) and cybersecurity
+Currently I'm mostly interested in learning Full-stack development, Cloud services (mostly AWS for now) and Cybersecurity

 ### 🔭 I’m currently working on:🔭
 * [Course project for my Back end course.](https://github.com/MatPohj/Raspi-2FA-Backend-Course-Project) Making a basic Spring boot application with DB and account management etc so you can sign in.
 Spicing it up with Raspberry-Pi two factor authentication via it's RFC522 NFC Reader.